mtgrunt/post/content/projects/project1/index.md

 date: 2025-11-22
 ShowPostNavLinks: true
 showHero: true
-description: "11 powerful PostgreSQL features that can replace your entire tech stack - from caching to AI vectors to authentication."
+description: "Discover 11 powerful PostgreSQL features that replace Redis, Elasticsearch, Firebase, and more.
+Complete guide to simplifying your tech stack with one database."
 tags: ["Database", "PostgreSQL", "Backend", "DevOps", "AI"]
+sitemap:
+  priority: 0.8
+  changefreq: monthly
 ---

+# 11 Powerful PostgreSQL Features That Can Replace Your Entire Tech Stack

 ## Introduction